Baked tandoori salmon with cucumber raita

 1. Preheat the oven to 200°C (390°F).

-2. In a bowl, mix yogurt, ginger paste, garlic paste, tandoori masala, paprika, turmeric, cumin powder, coriander powder, red chili powder, lemon juice, and salt to make the marinade.
+2. In a bowl, mix yoghurt, ginger paste, garlic paste, tandoori masala, paprika, turmeric, cumin powder, coriander powder, red chilli powder, lemon juice, and salt to make the marinade.

 3. Pat dry the salmon fillet and brush the skin lightly with a knife.
 Coat the salmon with the marinade, ensuring it's well-covered.
 Marinate for 30 minutes or longer if possible.